williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/tokens/index.md

 Once you have [implemented your preferred OAuth 2.0 flow](/authentication-guide/implementing-authentication/), you will need to know how work with the tokens that you have been granted.

+More information about access tokens can be found here: <https://developer.okta.com/standards/OAuth/index#access-token>

+Additional information about ID tokens can be found here: <https://developer.okta.com/standards/OIDC/index#id-token>

 This section will help you understand token validation, revocation, as well as how to use a refresh token to get a new access token.

 - [Validating Access Tokens](/authentication-guide/tokens/validating-access-tokens)